Skip to content

 The heritage numbers

-Two charts to ground the heritage claim.
-The first plots how much older each estate is than the United States – the bar runs from the founding year to the dashed red line marking 4 July 1776.
-The second compares current adult tasting fees in rand, with euro and dollar equivalents below each estate name.
+Two charts to back up the headline.
+The first shows how much older each farm is than the United States: each bar runs from its founding year to the dashed claret line at 4 July 1776.
+The second compares today's adult tasting prices in rand, with the euro and dollar amounts under each name.

 How much older than the United States?